 At this point, ask team members to suggest unique trends or patterns they notice in the data that relate to the group's inquiry questions.
-These patterns are the themes in the comments and responses that occur multiple times across different participants.
+These are the patterns in the comments and responses that occur multiple times across different participants.
 For example, you might find that five out of 10 of your survey respondents indicated, in various ways, that the explosion was the most interesting part of your educational experience.

-Continue this step until the team feels that you have uncovered all the response themes.
-Make sure to write down each theme as it's mentioned for later sorting.
+Continue this step until the team feels that you have uncovered all the response patterns.
+Make sure to write down each pattern as it's mentioned for later sorting.